Coat of arms of Hungary: Grand Principality of Hungary (895–1000)

-According to medieval Hungarian chronicles, King Attila had the Turul bird on his shield and it was the military badge of the Hungarians until the time of Prince Géza.
+According to medieval Hungarian chronicles, King Attila had the Turul bird on his shield and it was the military badge of the Hungarians until the time of Grand Prince Géza.
 Under the rule of his son, King Saint Stephen, the Christian Kingdom of Hungary was established in 1000.

 The griffin, wolf, and deer, these common motifs of the 9th and early 10th centuries, rarely appear in later Hungarian iconography and heraldic symbolism.
 However the hawk or Turul, a symbol in shamanistic lore that rested upon the tree of life, connecting the earth, the netherworld, and the skies, endured for a longer period as an emblem of the Hungarian ruling house.
 The ruling Árpád dynasty is also referred to as the Turul dynasty.

 King Attila's banner bore the image of the bird the Hungarians call Turul, with a crown on its head, and this emblem he carried on his own shield.
 In fact, until the time of Duke Géza this flag was always carried with the Hunnish army, as long as they had a communal style government.